nielsenjared/nielsenjared.github.io/content/blog/learn-git-fork-pull-request/index.md

 ## Get to Work: Checkout a Branch

-When working on a fork to which you intend to submit pull requests, you will want to keep the `master` branch up-to-date and separate from the work you are doing in order to mirror the upstream and minimize conflicts.
+When working on a fork to which you intend to create pull requests, you will want to keep the `master` branch up-to-date and separate from the work you are doing in order to mirror the upstream and minimize conflicts.
 In this example, I created a branch `meta-description` as that was the feature I was implementing:

 ```sh
 git checkout -b meta-description